-You may even aim your anger at people closest to you, the person you lost or people who have wronged you in the past.
-You may also aim you anger at inanimate objects.
-Usually, your rational brain knows that your anger is misdirected, your feelings in that moment are usually too intense to reason that.
+You may even aim your anger at people closest to you, the person you lost, or people who have wronged you in the past.
+You may also aim your anger at inanimate objects.
+Usually, your rational brain knows that your anger is misdirected, your feelings at that moment are usually too intense to reason that.
 It may be difficult and seem out of your control but try to hold back on the cruel words at this point.

 Anger may also appear in the form of bitterness or resentment.
 It may not be outright fury or rage.
 Not everyone experiences this stage, and some may be stuck here for much longer than typical.
 As the anger subsides, however, you begin to think more rationally about your loss and better experience the true emotions you were masking.